Mutter Museum#17 in Best Things To Do in Philadelphia

 You may want to think twice about bringing your kids to the small yet fascinating Mütter Museum.
-Housed within the College of Physicians, Mütter is dedicated to the exposition of medical oddities.
-While most museums like this fill their halls with old pictures and antique scalpels, this rather cramped 19th-century building overflows with jars containing about 20,000 preserved body parts and other objects.
-Some highlights include items that belonged to Marie Curie, a tumor removed from Glover Cleveland's mouth, an informative display on Siamese twins and the tallest skeleton on display in the U.S.
+Housed within The College of Physicians of Philadelphia, Mütter is dedicated to the exposition of medical oddities.
+While most museums like this fill their halls with old pictures and antique scalpels, this rather cramped 19th-century building overflows with wet specimens (biological samples preserved in fluid), skeletal specimens, anatomical models, instruments and more.
+Some highlights include items that belonged to Marie Curie, a tumor removed from Glover Cleveland's mouth, an informative display on Siamese twins and the tallest skeleton on display in North America.

 The Mütter Museum is located a few blocks northwest of Rittenhouse Square just south of Fairmount Park.
-It is open every day of the week from 10 a.m. to 5 p.m., and admission is $15 for adults and $10 for children.
+If you're arriving via public transportation, SEPTA's green trolley line stops at Market and 22nd streets, just a half-block north of the museum.
+It is open every day of the week from 10 a.m. to 5 p.m., and admission is $18 for adults and $13 for children ages 6 to 17.
+On Mondays and Tuesdays, tickets are discounted by $2 for walk-up purchases only.
 For more information, visit the official website.

 Opposite Independence Hall, you'll find the Liberty Bell Center in Independence National Historical Park.
 Now residing in a huge glass gazebo, this 2,080-pound piece of history was once mounted in the belfry of Independence Hall.
 It was used to mark important historic events, most notably at the first public reading of the Declaration of Independence.
 Historians believe the first crack developed in the early 1840s.
 Metal workers were tasked with repairing the bell in anticipation of George Washington's birthday in 1846.
 The repair was unsuccessful and the bell ceased to chime ever again.